-Everywhere in The Netherlands, the birthday of King of The Netherlands, Willem-Alexander, and the monarchy in general, is celebrated with an orange craze, parties, games and events.
-King’s Day is a national holiday of The Netherlands.
+Everywhere in The Netherlands, the birthday of King of The Netherlands, Willem-Alexander, and the monarchy in general, is celebrated with an orange craze, parties, games, and events.
+King’s Day is a national holiday in The Netherlands.

-The Haarlemmerstraat and The Jordaan Quarter are populair areas, busy from early morning, with people scavenging the streets for bargains.
-At Westerstraat, Noordermarkt and Lindengracht at Jordaan stages have been set up for live music and dj’s and there are outside bars.
-From the afternoon till around 20.00, expect crowded squares and streets.
+The Haarlemmerstraat and The Jordaan Quarter are popular areas, busy from early morning, with people scavenging the streets for bargains.
+At Westerstraat, Noordermarkt and Lindengracht at Jordaan stages have been set up for live music and DJ’s and there are outside bars.
 The Gay Monument (Homomonument) at Westerkerk is traditionally set up with a stage for drag queens and dancers.

 Vondelpark is for children

 For a little more peace, head into the Vondelpark.
 At King’s Day in Amsterdam, children rule the Vondelpark.
 The park turns into an open-air flea market where only children are allowed to sell.
 Children are also happy to take out their musical instruments, show their dancing skills or do some gymnastics, hoping to earn some small money.

 King’s Day dance parties in Amsterdam start on the evening of 26 April 2020 and continue until the early morning of 28 April.
 Many dance parties parties and techno raves are held outdoor at special venues outside the inner city or inside in clubs and venues.

 Kingsland Festival Amsterdam 2020 @ RAI (indoor and outdoor)

 Line-Up: Afrojack, Oliver Heldens, Nicky Romero, Bizey.

 Line-Up: Jennifer Cardini Patrice Bäumel Stephan Bodzin [live]